adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 {% endhighlight %}

-The design up to here forces us to define the recipe in the correct order, but it still has 2 issue.
+The design up to here forces us to define the recipe in the correct order but it still has 2 issue.
-Even though the sequence might be correct, we might forget some last steps, like Cooking, or we might forget the first steps, like setting up the Dough
+Even though the sequence might be correct, we might forget some last steps, like Cooking, or we might forget the first steps, like setting up the dough

 {% highlight scala %}